 A term used to represent entities, either agencies or individuals, approved to provide services to individuals with disabilities served by VR.
 Sometimes interchanged with the term “provider.”

+Service Record

+A planning document that identifies the need for a good or service that will be part of a customer's rehabilitation program, regardless of whether money will be spent.
+A service record includes a description of the good or service, the payment method, approval and service statuses, the vendor, and the anticipated beginning and ending dates.

 Situational Assessment

 An assessment of the real job task(s), paid or nonpaid, that exist in an industry related to the customer’s identified interest.